Every professional displayed on Counselling Directory has been independently

-I offer you a space to be heard, where you can feel safe and connected.
-You and your needs for counselling are important.
-You can share the weight of your worries, the unbearable sadness of losing someone you love, of how hard it seems to go on living and feel worth while again; it may be that you want to make sense of your relationships, feel less distress and relieve anxiety.
-Whatever you are feeling, I can listen and together we can understand what you need from therapy and that becomes our focus.
-Your individuality and particular issues are held in the space, that is for you to bring and express in a way and at a pace that feels right for you.
+The need to share and connect through our experiences and life story is human nature; I can listen to what it is you need to share, to hear the thoughts and feelings that are troubling you.
+It may be that your anxiety feels higher at this time, that you are feeling overwhelmed and finding it hard to cope with life.
+Maybe you have experienced loss and life feels so different and difficult; it may be that you want to make sense of yourself, of your relationships, to feel less distress and relieve anxiety.
+Whatever life is like for you, I can listen and together we can understand what you need from therapy and that becomes our focus.
+Your individuality and particular issues are held in the space, that is for you to bring and express in a way, and at a pace, that feels right for you.
 All of you is welcome, I believe every person is beautiful in the light of their own meaning.
 Please read further down about how counselling can help.

 Please contact me by email RBurrows@protonmail.com or text 07927 016754 to arrange for a telephone call that will help us decide if we might be a good fit.